ckarwin/Fermi_Stacking_Analysis/docs/index.rst

 - `FR0 Radio galaxies <https://arxiv.org/abs/2310.19888>`_
 - `Dark matter searches <https://arxiv.org/abs/2311.04982>`_

-The stacking analysis requires Fermipy (available `here <https://fermipy.readthedocs.io>`_), and it is meant to be ran on a cluster.
+The stacking pipeline requires Fermipy (available `here <https://fermipy.readthedocs.io>`_), and it is meant to be run on a cluster.

 Methodology
 -----------